Note: Medical students are also required to take Current Topics in Public Health.

 M19-510 Introduction to SAS for Clinical Research

 This course will introduce students to the software package SAS for use in cleaning and analyzing data.
 Topics covered include writing SAS programs; entering, importing and saving data; formatting and labeling data; manipulating variables and creating new ones; dealing with missing values; merging and appending datasets; and running basic descriptive statistics and making graphs.
-Students with previous SAS experience may opt out of this required class by taking the final exam on Friday, July 21st from 9-11am in the Taylor Avenue Building (exact room TBD).
+Students with previous SAS experience may opt out of this required class by taking the final exam on Friday, July 27, from 9-11 a.m. in the Taylor Avenue Building (Julius Richmond Room).
 Students who receive a 90% or higher on the exam will be exempt from taking the course and will receive proficiency credit.

 M19-501 Introductory Clinical Epidemiology